 Teaching your child to read—teaching them a love for learning and literacy—is not about raising the IQs of our children.
 Happiness and security should still be a parent’s ultimate goal for their child, not academic success.

-A few not-so-obvious elements in building a good literacy foundation
+A few not-so-obvious elements for growing good readers

 - Eat well and avoid sugar and junk food.
 Drink water.
 A child who eats healthily is likely to have a greater capacity for patience, concentration and listening, and to calmly explore their world.

 - Explore outside, have undirected play, build with blocks, touch scrunchy things, race toy cars.
-All these tactile experiences have multiple benefits, not least of which is helping to develop the fine motor skills children need when they start to learn to write.
+All these tactile experiences have multiple benefits, not least of which is helping to develop the essential components and fine motor skills children need when they start to learn to write.

-- Turn off the TV/iPad/smart phone.
-I know they’re tempting and can be an ever-present help in times of need, but in 2017, the Canadian Paediatric Society released updated guidelines for children’s screentime, which recommended no screentime at all for babies up to two years old.
-They cautioned that “there is emerging evidence that [regular screentime for infants] can lead to problems with sleeping and learning, as well as an increased risk of obesity . . . and while there is evidence some educational content has benefits for older toddlers, particularly in terms of developing language and literacy, it still pales in comparison to old-fashioned parenting.”
+- Manage screen time effectively and find a healthy balance.
+In 2017, the Canadian Paediatric Society recommended no screen time at all for babies up to two years old.
+They cautioned that “there is emerging evidence that [regular screen time for infants] can lead to problems with sleeping and learning, as well as an increased risk of obesity . . . and while there is evidence some educational content has benefits for older toddlers, particularly in terms of developing language and literacy, it still pales in comparison to old-fashioned parenting.”

 The Australian Government Department of Health has the same recommendations, noting that “TV watched in the first two years of life may be connected with delays in language development” and may also “reduce the length of time young kids can stay focused [and] affect the development of the full range of eye movement.”